ICTU/docker-dashboard-agent-compose/docs/README.md

 ## Technical debt

 This component currently contains some technical debt.
 Effort has been made to decouple component interactions by introducting MQTT as a message broker.
 This way all direct HTTP calls have been removed.
 The only remnant of this pre-MQTT era is the Agent HTTP API.
 In future developments the agent should accept MQTT messages, replacing the HTTP API completely.
-Chaning from HTTP to MQTT also impacts the Dashboard, since it calls the HTTP API.
+Changing from HTTP to MQTT also impacts the Dashboard, since it calls the HTTP API.